mingolladaniele/topic_modelling_users_feedbacks/README.md

 - BERT Clustering:
   - Utilizes the SentenceTransformer package to encode text data using the - BERT model.
   - Applies UMAP for dimensionality reduction.
   - Utilizes HDBSCAN for clustering, considering parameters such as minimum cluster size and metric.
+It automatically detects noise in the data (-1 as cluster id).
   - Calculates the c-TF-IDF matrix to identify top words per topic.
 - NMF Clustering:
   - Utilizes the TfidfVectorizer for text vectorization.